rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 ### Checking the Submariner Details in our Managed Clusters

-Subctl is a very nice tool in order to investigate more details about the status of the Endpoints, connections, and gateway details among others.
+Subctl is a very nice tool to investigate more details about the status of the Endpoints, connections, and gateway details among others.

 * Execute a general 'subctl show' to get all the details and the current status: